 When is Cannabis Heat Stress Likely?

 Seedling Stage: Heat stress is less common in the seedling stage, but it does happen occasionally.
 Heat-stressed seedlings will look pale and wilted and grow slowly.
-If your seedlings are lucky enough to escape all this and grow successfully, they will also become very fragile and breakable, and will be strongly stimulated by slight changes in the external environment.
+If your seedlings are lucky enough to escape all this and grow successfully, they will also become very fragile and breakable and will be strongly stimulated by slight changes in the external environment.
 This way your plants will be very unhealthy even if they grow.

-Vegetative Stage: Heat stress is easy to appears in this stage and the performance of plants is more typical.
+Vegetative Stage: Heat stress is easy to appear in this stage and the performance of plants is more typical.
 The leaves will turn dry, the edges will curl and wilt, there will be yellow-brown spots on the leaves, and there will be burn marks on the tips.
 Make sure you examine the leaves carefully because these signs are very similar to a calcium deficiency.

 Flowering Stage: In addition to the leaves appearing to be bleached or yellowed and curled, heat stress during the flowering stage is manifested by the appearance of an excessive number of white pistils and the growth of long, airy foxtail buds.